 Messrs.
-Eng and Domenik are the members of the Audit Committee.
-Our board of directors has determined that they are independent as determined in accordance with Rule 5605(a)(2) of the NASDAQ listing rules and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-Victor Lee, a former independent director and chairman of the Audit Committee, declined to stand for reelection at the 2016 annual meeting held June 24, 2016.
-As a result, the number of independent directors on the Audit Committee was reduced from three to two.
+Lewis, O'Neil and Domenik are the members of the Audit Committee.
+Our board of directors has determined that they are independent as determined in accordance with Rule 5605(a)(2) of the Nasdaq listing rules and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the Exchange Act).
+Mr. O'Neil serves as chairman and has been designated by the board of directors as the "audit committee financial expert," as defined by Item 407(d)(5) of Regulation S-K under the Securities Act of 1933, as amended, and the Exchange Act.
+That status does not impose on him duties, liabilities or obligations that are greater than the duties, liabilities or obligations otherwise imposed on him as a member of the Audit Committee has delegated authority to Mr. O'Neil for review and approval of non-audit services proposed to be provided by our independent registered public accounting firm.